ouseful-PR/ou-container-builder/docs/configuration/scripts/build.rst

     scripts:
       build:
-        - inline:     # Inline definition of the script
+        - commands:     # Inline definition of the script

 * ``inline``: Specifies an inline script.
 Inline scripts are defined in the ``ContainerConfig.yaml``.
 They can either be specified as a list of commands: